No Tags Found!

 From India, Bhopal

-I have worked in senior management position in HR/Admn. in Public sector and Pvt.sector for over 35 years.
-No employer ever think of going to court as the 'Bond" will not stand the scruitiny in the court of law.
-However, it is always advisable to leave in a friendly manner to avoid post resignation employment elsewhere.
+I have worked in senior management positions in HR/Administration in both the public sector and private sector for over 35 years.
+No employer ever thinks of going to court as the "bond" will not stand scrutiny in the court of law.
+However, it is always advisable to leave in a friendly manner to avoid challenges in finding employment elsewhere.

 R K Bhasin